-A key test for identifying multiple sclerosis during diagnosis, or to confirm a relapse, is magnetic resonance imaging (MRI.)
+A key test for identifying multiple sclerosis (MS) during diagnosis, or to confirm a relapse, is magnetic resonance imaging (MRI.)
 For those who’ve never had to undergo an MRI, the thought of having this test might be terrifying.
 Being encased in a magnetic tube that, when operational, sends out deafening noise and requires complete stillness can be intimidating.

 This is especially true for those who need to undergo diagnostics with and without contrast dye, and who also may need images of both the brain and spinal column.
-Remaining stone still for as long as an hour-and-a-half in a tight space isn’t a skill most people can boast!
+Remaining stone still for as long as an hour and a half in a tight space isn’t a skill most people can boast!
 It doesn’t help that others describe the experience in ways that make it seem impossible to endure.

 However, there are ways to survive it.
 Even a claustrophobic person (me!) has found solutions for managing the discomfort that an MRI portends.

 Hear no evil

 The extreme drum-like noise of the magnets inside the tube are impossible to ignore.